Device-Type enablement

 {% set console_device = console_device|default('ttyS1') %}

-Adapting the template
+Adapting the Template

-The device dictionary is DUT specific and indicate to LAVA how to power on/off/reset the DUT or access the serial console.
+The device dictionary is DUT specific and indicates to LAVA how to power on/off/reset the DUT or access the serial console.
 Based on the initial part of the guide, you should have the list of commands ready now.

 {% extends '<DTB_NAME>.jinja2' %}